lekandigital/Fizz-Buzz-Alexa-Game/README.md

 ## Copyright and license

-Fizz-Buzz-Alexa is licensed under MIT.
+Fizz Buzz Alexa Game is licensed under MIT.
 Documentation under CC BY 3.0.